List of people banned or suspended by the NBA: Permanently banned after the major NCAA scandals

-Permanently banned but later reinstated
+Banned but later reinstated

 Most cases where a player has been banned from the NBA but later reinstated are a result of the league's anti-drug policy, which was started back in 1983 after a rise in drugs like cocaine and methamphetamine had occurred.
 The policy, developed jointly between the NBA and the players' association, made a third illegal drug use offense punishable by a ban, although a player could apply for reinstatement after a minimum of two years (or in the case of Jalen Harris, only one year).

 Suspended

-Only suspensions lasting six games or more are included.
+Only suspensions lasting six games or more from individuals involved with NBA teams are included.